lacework-dev/aws-mwaa-local-runner/README.md

+# Don't use this repo

+Lacework's internal Security team has found [CVE-2024-25128](https://lacework.atlassian.net/browse/FIXIT24-55) in this repo; we plan to delete it altogether, since it's used rarely anyway.
+If you don't want it to be deleted, pls reach out to Kanak Chavda by end of day 6/14/2024.

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.